bdmarvin1/mcp-server-gsc/README.md

 ## Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+Contributions to `Bdmarvin1/mcp-server-gsc` are welcome!
+Please open an issue or pull request.